LucidtechAI/las-docs/getting-started/help.md

 ## Didn't find what you were looking for?

-Send us an email at hello@lucidtech.ai
+Send us an email at support@lucidtech.ai